dcanetma/hodoandmarie-site/source/_posts/No callem.md

 ---

+**Graphic identity for a new pharmacy** located in the city of Lleida, Catalunya.
-Ciutat Jardí means «Garden City» and it’s the name of the neighbourhood where the pharmacy is located.
+Ciutat Jardí means «Garden City» and it’s **the name of the neighbourhood** where the pharmacy is located.
-We designed the logo and brand identity using old medical plants illustrations mixed with a fresh looking image.
+**We designed the logo and brand identity** using [old medical plants](#) illustrations mixed with a fresh looking image.

 <div class="gallery">